c4a-ri/dialbb/docs/document-en/source/06_builtin_blocks.md

 - `reaction_to_silence` (object)

    It has an `action` element.
-The value of the `action` key is a string that can be either `repeat` or `transition`.
-If the value of the `action` element is `transition`, the `action` key is required.
-The value of the `action` key is a string.
+The value of the `action` element is a string that can be either `repeat` or `transition`.
+If the value of the `action` element is `"transition"`, the `"destination"` element is required.
+The value of the `destination` key is a string.

    If the input `aux_data` has a `long_silence` key and its value is `True`, and if the conditions for a transition other than the default transition are not met, then it behaves as follows, depending on this parameter:

    - If this parameter is not specified, normal state transitions are performed.

-   - If the value of `action` is `repeat`, the previous system utterance is repeated without state transition.
+   - If the value of `action` is `"repeat"`, the previous system utterance is repeated without state transition.

-   - If the value of `action` is `transition`, then the transition is made to the state specified by `destination`.
+   - If the value of `action` is `"transition"`, then the transition is made to the state specified by `destination`.

 #### Adding built-in condition functions